The Cheapest Ticket Problem in Public Transport: Zone-based Fare Structures

 Note that zone tariffs with several metropolitan zones are also possible (and can be defined as above).
 Paths traveling through a metropolitan zone may also be treated in other ways, e.g., the metropolitan zone always counts as two zones, see \cite{Urban20}.

-In order to simplify our analysis, we make the following assumptions: \begin{itemize} \item the price function $P \colon \N_{\geq 1} \rightarrow \R_{\geq 0}$ is increasing, \item the underlying basic zone tariff satisfies the no-stopover property, \item the metropolitan zone contains at least one station and is connected (otherwise we could divide zones into their connected components and reproduce the same setting just with several connected metropolitan zones instead of one). \end{itemize}
+In order to simplify our analysis, we make the following assumptions: \begin{itemize} \item the price function $P \colon \N_{\geq 1} \rightarrow \R_{\geq 0}$ is increasing, \item the underlying basic zone tariff satisfies the no-stopover property, \item the metropolitan zone contains at least one node and is connected. \end{itemize} The third assumption comes without loss of generality because a disconnected metropolitan zone can be split into its connected components to obtain the same setting just with several connected metropolitan zones instead of one.

 We first provide an example that the no-stopover property need not be satisfied for zone tariffs with metropolitan zones although it is satisfied for the underlying basic zone tariffs.